 Biden’s tax proposals: Mostly moderate in scope?

-While Biden’s plan also calls for an increase in the individual income tax rate, that increase—from 37% to 39.6%—would only apply to individuals making over $400,000 a year.6 Importantly, the proposed 39.6% rate would be the same rate that applied to top income earners prior to the passage of the TCJA.
+While Biden’s plan also calls for an increase in the individual income tax rate, that increase—from 37% to 39.6%—would only apply to individuals making more than US$400,000 a year.7 Importantly, the proposed 39.6% rate would be the same rate that applied to top income earners prior to the passage of the TCJA.

 The one major proposal by Biden in this arena involves the capital gains tax.
-If elected, the former vice president’s plan calls for taxing long-term capital gains at a rate of 39.6%—the same rate that he would tax ordinary income—for individuals with incomes over $1 million.7 Currently, the top capital gains tax rate is 23.8%, so this would equate to a massive increase.
+If elected, the former vice president’s plan calls for taxing long–term capital gains at a rate of 39.6%—the same rate that he would tax ordinary income—for individuals with incomes greater than US$1 million.8 Currently, the top capital gains tax rate is 23.8%, so this would equate to a massive increase.
 However, the consensus among tax experts is that this increase would lead to just a 0.1% drop in future U.S. GDP (gross domestic product) growth—in other words, not a substantial hit by any means.

 The bottom line